hylowaker/Phyloward/README.md

 Make sure that each of `prodigal`, `hmmsearch`, `mafft`, and `FastTree` command is executable in shell.

-If you have `conda` installed, you can install dependencies by a simple command:
+Alternatively, if you are using Linux or macOS and have `conda` installed, you can install dependencies by a simple command:
 ```
 $ conda install -c bioconda prodigal hmmer mafft fasttree
 ```